Pain

 It stayed.

-It does not dress it up as tragedy or talent.
+It does not reduce it to tragedy or myth.